 Organ-specific flavone diversity across seven Scutellaria species

 We selected seven species of Scutellaria for organ-specific flavone profiling with High Performance Liquid Chromatography (HPLC).
-These species included S. altissima, S. baicalensis, S. barbata, S. leonardii, S. racemosa, S. tournefortii, and S. wrightii.
+These species included S. altissima, S. baicalensis, S. barbata, S. parvula, S. racemosa, S. tournefortii, and S. wrightii.
 S. baicalensis and S. barbata have been used in East Asian medicines for thousand years.
 S. racemosa is native to South and Central America (Krings and Neal, 2001), and S. wrightii occurs in southwestern regions of North America, such as Texas (Nelson and Goetze, 2010).
-S. altissima, S. tournefortii, and S. leonardii are widely distributed in Europe, Asia, and North America (Hasaninejad et al., 2009; Shang et al., 2010; Sutter et al., 2011), but their flavone profiles have not been studied extensively.
+S. altissima, S. tournefortii, and S. parvula are widely distributed in Europe, Asia, and North America (Hasaninejad et al., 2009; Shang et al., 2010; Sutter et al., 2011), but their flavone profiles have not been studied extensively.
 We grew plants of each species from seed in climate-controlled conditions, and harvested tissue samples from the roots, stems, and leaves of mature plants in biological triplicate.
 We then quantified concentrations of six 4´-hydroxyflavones (1; apigenin, 2; apigenin 7-glucuronide (apigenin 7-G), 3; scutellarein, 4; scutellarin, 5; hispidulin, 6; hispiduloside) and eight 4´-deoxyflavones (7; chrysin, 8; chrysin 7-glucuronide (chrysin 7-G), 9; baicalein, 10; baicalin, 11;oroxylin A, 12; oroxyloside, 13; wogonin, 14; wogonoside) in these samples (Fig. 2, Table 1).
+Being one of the most studied and medicinally applied species, we selected S. baicalensis as a reference for statistical testing.

-Our root-specific flavone profiling indicated that the 4´-deoxyflavone pathway appears to be very well-conserved across all seven species (Fig. 2c).
-We detected at least six of eight tested 4´-deoxyflavones in the root of each species (Table 1).
-Interestingly, although chrysin is proposed to serve as a precursor for all other 4´-deoxyflavones, we found it at a low level (0.40 ± 0.08 µmol / g fresh weight) only in the root of S. leonardii, and its glycosylated form, chrysin 7-G, in the roots of three species, S. baicalensis, S. leonardii, and S. tournefortii (Table 1), ranging from 0.08 to 0.30 µmol / g fresh weight.
-On the other hand, we observed the accumulation of baicalein, baicalin, oroxylin A, and oroxyloside in the roots of all seven species (Fig. 1).
-Except for S. tournefortii, all species accumulated 1.4 to 12 times more baicalein and baicalin than oroxylin A and oroxyloside (Fig. 2c, Table 1), presumably suggesting the relatively low catalytic activity of 6-OMT (Fig. 1).
-The highest amount of baicalein (18.10 ± 1.37 µmol / g fresh weight) and baicalin (43.99 ± 9.53 µmol / g fresh weight) was found in the root of S. wrightii, followed by S. baicalensis (baicalein: 0.20 ± 0.03 µmol / g fresh weight; baicalin 32.81 ± 2.22 µmol / g fresh weight).
-Interestingly, the root of S. wrightii also produced the highest amount of oroxylin A (1.17 ± 0.38 µmol / g fresh weight) and oroxyloside (4.22 ± 1.17 µmol / g fresh weight), while S. leonardii was the second best producer.
+Our root-specific flavone profiling indicated that the 4´-deoxyflavone pathway appears to be very well-conserved across all seven species.
+We detected at least six of eight tested 4´-deoxyflavones in the root of each species (Fig. 2c, Table 1).
+Interestingly, although chrysin is proposed to serve as a precursor for all other 4´-deoxyflavones, we found it only in the root of S. parvula, and its glycosylated form, chrysin 7-G, in the roots of three species, S. baicalensis, S. parvula, and S. tournefortii. .
+On the other hand, we observed the accumulation of baicalein, baicalin, oroxylin A, and oroxyloside in the roots of all seven species (Fig. 2c, Table 1).
+S. wrightii was the only species to accumulate a significantly greater amount (p < 0.05, Student’s t-test) of baicalin and oroxyloside in its roots than S. baicalensis.
+We also detected significantly elevated (p < 0.05) levels of baicalein and oroxylin A in the roots of S. wrightii as compared to S. baicalensis (Fig. 2c, Fig 3., Table 1).
 Chrysin can also be converted to wogonin and wogonoside through the reaction of SbF8H and Sb8-OM (Fig. 1).
-The roots of all species accumulated 1.60 ± 0.25 to 7.61 ± 0.15 µmol / g fresh weight of wogonin and wogonoside, except for S. leonardii whose root had no wogonoside.
-Finally, the absence of 4´-hydroxyflavones in the roots of all but one species (S. leonardii) indicates their specificity to the aerial organs of the plant in most species we selected.
+We detected both wogonin and wogonoside in the roots of all species except for S. parvula, where we did not detect wogonoside.
+S. tournefortii was the only species to accumulate a significantly greater (p < 0.05) amount of wogonoside in its roots than S. baicalensis, and no species accumulated a significantly greater amount of wogonin (Fig. 2c, Table 1).
+Finally, the absence of 4´-hydroxyflavones in the roots of all but one species (S. parvula) indicates their specificity to the aerial organs of the plant in most species we selected (Fig. 2c).